 Richard West, the author of the book under review, seems not to have been concerned by such thoughts.
 He says frankly that he does not pretend to be a Defoe scholar, and on the question of attribution, he writes, a little vaguely: “Defoe scholars still cannot agree on which of the hundreds of titles are really his.
 Occasionally one finds attributions that are inaccurate: the style is not Defoe’s; but more often, he is indeed the author.”

-For biographical fact, he has largely based himself on Paula Backscheider’s Daniel Defoe: His Life (1989), and he does not seem to have consulted any other biography of Defoe apart from James Sutherland’s.
-(He seems quite unaware of, or at least does not mention, Walter Wilson’s monumental three-volume Memoirs of the Life and Times of Daniel De Foe, published in 1830.)
-West’s aim has been to rearrange the known events of Defoe’s life according to a new story line, and this is a perfectly honorable project.
+For biographical fact, he has largely based himself on Paula Backscheider’s Daniel Defoe: His Life (1989), and he does not seem to have consulted any other biography of Defoe apart from James Sutherland’s.^1 West’s aim has been to rearrange the known events of Defoe’s life according to a new story line, and this is a perfectly honorable project.
 Indeed he begins to do it rather well, for he has a nice, vigorous, flowing narrative style, though his book somewhat falters as it progresses.

 But what he thinks of as the known facts of Defoe’s career are sometimes so questionable, given the bibliographical problems that underlie them, that it is difficult to speak about his book without, first of all, getting into troublesome “scholarly” debates.
 The general reader tends to think of Defoe as a novelist, but in fact he did not write his first novel (Robinson Crusoe) until he was nearly sixty, and in his lifetime he was better known (and was indeed very famous) as the author of poems, political pamphlets, satires, histories, and didactic treatises.

 He was, moreover, a highly prolific author.
-Nevertheless the way in which the “canon” of his works has swollen over the years from a little over a hundred items in the earliest listing to a current figure of 570 or so[^3 …
+Nevertheless the way in which the “canon” of his works has swollen over the years from a little over a hundred items in the earliest listing is an astonishing, not to say a weird, phenomenon.
+It occurred because his writing was mainly done anonymously, and because there was no serious attempt to draw up a …